elastic/ecs/rfcs/text/0002-rfc-environment.md

  * The `environment` field is a good candidate to be reused in other namespace than the `service.*` to cover the Infrastructure use cases.

- * OpenTelemtry has standardised `deployment.environment`, refering to [Wikipedia: Deployment Environment](https://en.wikipedia.org/wiki/Deployment_environment).
+ * OpenTelemetry has standardized `deployment.environment`, referring to [Wikipedia: Deployment Environment](https://en.wikipedia.org/wiki/Deployment_environment).
 The benefit of `deployment.environment` is that it works better for the characterization of the infrastructure (e.g. physical server, vm): https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/resource/semantic_conventions/deployment_environment.md

 <!--